 I didn’t do the math until later, but the five colors I sampled – which were really too alike to justify the cost – added up to over $18!
 When combined with the yellowish-almond counter and tiles, this color looks brighter than I was going for, but it’s a much better look than the dingy brown was.
 Note to self: for a true idea of a color, don’t just test it against the true white trim; also, don’t test five nearly identical colors!

 Using this method for painting behind a toilet was actually kind of fun.
 I already had a Shur-Line Paint Edger (that’s an affiliate link, by the way), which I attached to a sturdy paint stick with duct tape.
-I used the thicker paint stick that’s meant for stirring the 5-gallon containers, and it worked really well.
+I used the longer, thicker paint stick that’s meant for stirring the 5-gallon containers, and it worked really well.

 It took three coats to fully cover that dark brown color.
 But it looks great now!